 The victim suffered severe burn injuries over a large portion of her body, and the burns have left her with disfigurement and scarring.
 ConAgra Foods has long marketed PAM as “natural” and as safe for its intended use, which has been proven false in recent years.
 If you have been injured in the kitchen by a cooking spray product, contact an experienced attorney to investigate the cause, and to recover compensation.

-Joe Lyon is a highly-rated Ohio personal injury lawyer representing plaintiffs nationwide in a wide variety of consumer product liability claims following Sysco, Wellsley Farms, and PAM cooking spray explosions.
+Joe Lyon is a highly-rated personal injury lawyer representing plaintiffs nationwide in a wide variety of consumer product liability claims following Sysco, Wellsley Farms, and PAM cooking spray explosions.